axeldelafosse/stemgen/README.md

 ## Quick install on Linux

 - `python3 -m pip install -U demucs`
-- `sudo apt install ffmpeg sox` (or install ffmpeg with https://github.com/markus-perl/ffmpeg-build-script if you plan to encode in AAC)
+- `sudo apt install ffmpeg sox gpac` (or install ffmpeg with https://github.com/markus-perl/ffmpeg-build-script if you plan to encode in AAC)

 ## Long install on Windows